ilonawillemse/Fish-tank/README.md

     - [] adding slides in which the user can change certain values.

 - end goal
-    - [] visualise how fish populations are influenced
+    - [] visualise how fish populations are influenced by light strength

 ## libraries
 ```